Irving Finkel: Great Diary Project

 Finkel founded the Great Diary Project, a project to preserve the diaries of ordinary people.
 In association with the Bishopsgate Institute, Finkel has helped to archive over 2,000 personal diaries.
 In 2014, the V&A Museum of Childhood held an exhibition of the diaries of children written between 1813 and 1996.

 Literary

 Finkel has written a number of works of fiction for children.

 He appeared in the 2014 memoir The Boy in the Book by Nathan Penlington.

 Personal life

-Finkel lives in southeast London with his wife Joanna and has five children.
+Finkel lives in southeast London with his wife Joanna Finkel (née Zakiewicz) and has five children.